Clearing This Evening/More Clouds Overnight

 Rain (and Possible Snow) Chances Ahead

-Quad Cities, IA/IL -- Scattered clouds from this afternoon will give way to partial clearing this evening.
-Lows will settle into the mid to upper 40′s.
-Clouds will build back into the region overnight as our next round of precipitation arrives Wednesday, with rain developing by afternoon, then increasing in coverage through the evening hours into Veterans Day.
-Some locations could see a few snowflakes mixed in with that rain through Friday.
-Colder air sweeps in behind that system to wrap up the work week, with highs in the 40′s and lows in the 20′s to low 30′s.
+Quad Cities, IA/IL -- Scattered clouds from this afternoon gave way to clearing skies this evening.
+Lows will settle into the lower to middle 40′s.
+Clouds will build back into the region toward morning ahead of our next system arriving Wednesday.
+We’ll see light rain developing by afternoon, then increasing in coverage through the evening hours into Veterans Day.
+Some locations could see a few snowflakes mixed in with some of that rain by Friday.
+Colder air sweeps in behind that system to wrap up the work week, with highs struggling to reach the 40 degree mark, and lows in the 20′s to low 30′s.

 WEDNESDAY: Mostly cloudy and breezy with a chance for light showers by afternoon.
 High: 58°.
 Wind: SE 10-15 mph.